edoltl/large-scale-data-management/Snowflake Schema/README.md

 # How to manage the dinamicity of hierarchies
 MOLAP and ROLAP Snowflakes assume that the events instantiating a Fact are dynamicals and the values populating the hierarchies are statics.

 This version is not realistic because values in the hiearchies often vary in time, giving life to dynamic hierarchies.
 The adoption of this type of hierarchy may imply a strong reduction of performances.
-We have a list of solutions:
+We have a list of solutions (3):
 - Today For Yesterday (Type 1): data is interpreted based on the actual hierarchy configuration.
 It is implemented on the Star Schema.
 - Today Or Yesterday (Type 2): data is interpreted based on the valid configuration from the time it was registered.
 It is implemented on the Star Schema.
 - Yesterday For Today (Type 3): data is interpreted based on the configuration of the valid hierarchy in a particular instant.
 Requires data historicity.
-- Today AND Yesterday (Type 4): like Type 3 but limited to data that have never been modified.
+- Today AND Yesterday: like Type 3 but limited to data that have never been modified.
 Requires data historicity.